-Top government officials in MDAs see budgeting as restraining and challenging.
-They tend to develop a lot of apathy towards its implementation.
-The lack of probity and accountability of some operatives affect successful budgeting.

-In Nigeria, there are a lot of uncertainties in the data used for the preparation government budgets.
+- b.
+Uncertainties underlying data inputs In Nigeria, there are a lot of uncertainties in the data used for the preparation government budgets.
 The projections in revenue accruing from oil may not be forthcoming in view of the vagaries in the world market.
-Lack of efficient data base also hamstrings reliable forecasts.

-c) The type of project for which budget is prepared

-How successful a budget will be depends on the type of projects to which it relates.
+Lack of efficient data base also hamstrings reliable forecasts. - c.
+The type of project for which budget is prepared How successful a budget will be depends on the type of projects to which it relates.
 Some projects are popular while others are not.
-Those which are not popular may face stiff implementation problems.

-d) The problem of inflation

-Inflation tends to reduce the purchasing power of money when the value of money is falling, budget implementation may run into problems.
-The revenue available will not be able to cover the expenditure.

-e) Political social and cultural element

-Introducing innovation may be met with stiff opposition.
-Since a section of the country may not be willing to provide land for development purposes and there may be political instability, budget implementation is at risk.

-f) Changing government policies

-To implement a budget a lot depends on the policy of government.
+Those which are not popular may face stiff implementation problems. - d.
+The problem of inflation Inflation tends to reduce the purchasing power of money when the value of money is falling, budget implementation may run into problems.
+The revenue available will not be able to cover the expenditure. - e.
+Political social and cultural element Introducing innovation may be met with stiff opposition.
+Since a section of the country may not be willing to provide land for development purposes and there may be political instability, budget implementation is at risk. - f.
+Changing government policies To implement a budget a lot depends on the policy of government.
 Government policies have to be harmonized and be consistent for effective budget implementation.
-Frequent changes of government policies affect budget implementation.

-g) The problems of debt management and optimal use of limited resources h) Fiscal indiscipline

-There is the challenge of striking a balance between what part of the nations resources should be used for servicing debts and the amount that should be utilized for economic development.

-Under the incremental budgeting system spending officers tend to expend the last naira available in a year's budget in order to justify the demand for increased allocation in the subsequent year, with little or nothing to show under the current dispensation.
+Frequent changes of government policies affect budget implementation. - g.
+The problems of debt management and optimal use of limited resources There is the challenge of striking a balance between what part of the nations resources should be used for servicing debts and the amount that should be utilized for economic development. - h.
+Fiscal indiscipline Under the incremental budgeting system spending officers tend to expend the last naira available in a year's budget in order to justify the demand for increased allocation in the subsequent year, with little or nothing to show under the current dispensation.

-1. Discuss the Budget process?
+Discuss the Budget process?

-3.2 Methods of Preparing Budgets by Government in Nigeria.
+1.5 Methods of Preparing Budgets by Government in Nigeria